There’s no center cut for a creator. You can’t evenly divide professional over here and personal over there.

-Some people are just nosy.
+Some people are too nosy to consider for housing.
 A lot of them were raised around other nosy people, and wanting to know for the sake of knowing seems normal.
 But it’s not normal, kosher or conducive to being a creator.

 Nosy people are petty, annoying and distracting.
-They’ll suck the energy out of your work, stifle creativity and keep projects from coming to life.
-They’re not good live-in lovers for a creator.
+They’ll suck energy out of your work, stifle creativity and keep projects from coming to life.
+They can also cause you to lose money and the trust of others.

 The Full-Throttle Thrill-Seeker

 You want to spend the weekend whittling down your to-do list.
 He wants you to party and get wasted.

 It’s late.
 You’re reading, listening to a podcast or replying to emails and comments.
 He wants to have sex.

 He always has a better idea, and it always involves you rushing through work or putting it off for the sake of thrills.
 Employees may get away with this, but creators can’t.
 At least not the ones living off their talent.

 Living with a thrill-seeker is a terrible idea.
 He’ll get in the way, slow you down and encourage you to make bad business decisions.
 If you want to succeed, you have to stay focused, work hard, and manage your time wisely.